onap/vnfrqts-requirements/docs/Chapter8.rst

 directory (playbooks\_dir): ansible/inventory/vnfx0001v/hosts

-**Designing for a shared environment, concurrently running multiple playbooks, targeting multiple VNF instances – default argument variables for specific VNF instances:**
+**Designing for a shared environment, concurrently running multiple playbooks, targeting multiple VNF instances â€“ default argument variables for specific VNF instances:**

-Files containing attribute name value pairs (variable name and default values), referenced/included by playbooks – Files containing VNF instance specific default values – in a later APPC release, some or all the default attribute value pairs contained in the defaults file, may be passed down by APPC, to the Ansible Server, overriding these defaults:
+Files containing attribute name value pairs (variable name and default values), referenced/included by playbooks â€“ Files containing VNF instance specific default values â€“ in a later APPC release, some or all the default attribute value pairs contained in the defaults file, may be passed down by APPC, to the Ansible Server, overriding these defaults: